dmeister/blog/about.md

 title: About
 ---

-Storage Software Engineer, Storage Researcher.
+- Storage Software Engineer, Storage Researcher.
+- Tech lead "Engineering Productivity" at Pure Storage

-All opionions are my own and do not represent my employer.
+All opinions are my own and do not represent my employer.

 Have questions or suggestions?
 Feel free to [ask me on Twitter](https://twitter.com/dirkmeister).